muhammedaltun/ML1/README.md

 # ML1

-stack.xlsx is a file formed by stack.py which collects information on remote jobs by web scraping from the webpage stackoverflow.com, similarly monster.xlsx is a file formed by monster.py which collects information on remote jobs from the webpage monster.com, and indeed.xlsx is a file formed by indeed.py which collects information on remote jobs from the webpage indeed.com
+stack.xlsx is a file formed by stack.py which collects information on remote jobs by web scraping from the webpages of stackoverflow.com, similarly monster.xlsx is a file formed by monster.py which collects information on remote jobs from the webpages of monster.com, and indeed.xlsx is a file formed by indeed.py which collects information on remote jobs from the webpages of indeed.com

 union.py file merges the stack, indeed  and monster excel files and produces union.xlsx and accuracies.xlsx

+accuracies.xlsx is the machine learning accuracy scores for the classifiers RandomForest, KNeighbors, DecisionTree, NaiveBayes GaussianNB and SVC.

 ----------------EXPLANATION ON THE COLUMNS OF union.xlsx------------------------